Audio Network Protocols for Conference Rooms: AVB or Dante?

 The Basics: Dante and AVB

-Dante and AVB are two popular audio networking solutions, but it's crucial to understand that they are not compatible with each other.
+Dante and AVB are two popular digital audio networking solutions.
+But it's crucial to understand that they are not compatible with each other.
 Let's start by exploring the fundamental differences between these two protocols.

 Dante

 Developed by Audinate, Dante audio networking has gained widespread popularity among most audio manufacturers.
-Dante networks can route up to 512 channels of audio inputs and outputs, supporting resolutions ranging from 24-bit/48kHz up to 32-bit/192kHz.
-Key features of Dante include:
+Dante networks can route up to 512 channels of audio inputs and outputs.
+It supports resolutions ranging from 24-bit/48kHz up to 32-bit/192kHz.
+Key features of Dante include the following:

 - Low Latency: Dante networks typically offer low latency, with a 1-millisecond delay for setups using standard Gigabit Ethernet hardware.